iDE Global

 How Regenerative Agriculture Empowers Smallholder Farmers to Boost Yields, Income, and Climate Resilience

 Integrating traditional ecological knowledge with modern agricultural practices is part of a growing trend in low-income countries, casting farmers as stewards of their lands, which are increasingly impacted by severe weather, pests and diseases, and harmful farming practices.
-This is known as “regenerative agriculture” or “regenerative farming,” a practice widely implemented by iDE globally.
+Regenerative agriculture, or regenerative farming, as it is know, is widely applied across iDE's programming.

-In recent years, the agricultural sector in Nepal, for example, has been substantially affected by infestations of fall armyworms and other pests, which threaten food security across the country by destroying staple crops.
-Scientists say higher temperatures can prolong insect infestations, which destroy crops and can wipe out entire seasons of income for smallholder farmers.
-With 80 percent of the population in most low-income countries engaged in agricultural production, and two-fifths of the population living in poverty, iDE is helping smallholder farmers gain access to the regenerative know-how, products and tools they need to be successful.
-This includes access to markets that connect their products with local buyers and businesses.
+For example, iDE promotes regenerative farming in Nepal, which in recent years has been substantially impacted by infestations of fall armyworms and other pests, that threaten food security by destroying staple crops.
+Scientists say higher temperatures associated with climate change can prolong insect infestations, which can wipe out entire harvests.
+With 80 percent of the people living in low-income countries getting by as smallholder farmers, and two-fifths of the world's population living in poverty, iDE is helping people gain access to the regenerative know-how, products and tools they need to be successful.
+This includes fostering access to markets that connect smallholders with local buyers and businesses.

 In Kenya, entrepreneurs supported by iDE are harnessing innovation and business solutions to tackle climate vulnerability.
 In Kiusiana, Eastern Kenya, Fedha Kyevo is working and empowering 60 women’s farming groups through sustainable practices and improved post-harvest management through her business, Upendo Enterprises.Despite recurring droughts and high input costs, her efforts have helped quadruple her income while strengthening her community’s food security.